-If you are in this study, you are responsible for the cost of travel to UNC or the location you select to have your blood draw.
+If your child is in this study, you are responsible for the cost of travel to UNC or the location you select to have the blood drawn.
 They study is unable to pay for mileage or parking fees.

 The blood draw and genetic testing for the variant previously identified in your relative will be paid for by the study.
-If you have your blood draw at UNC, there will be no charge for the blood draw.
-If you choose to have your blood drawn elsewhere, it is possible that you will get a small bill for the blood draw (phlebotomy) fee.
-Once you have paid this fee, you can submit the receipt to be reimbursed by the study.
+If your child has blood draw at UNC, there will be no charge for the blood draw.
+If you choose to have your child's blood drawn elsewhere, you may get a small bill for the blood draw fee.
+After paying this fee, you can send us the receipt to be reimbursed.